tareknagy/shoppies/README.md

 ## Next Steps / Future Enhancements

 - Display movie poster on title hover over.
-- Fix API call so it hides the key (aka runs on the backend).
 - Refactor to add nominations Schema (see Quirks and Details), then create component to show summary of most nominated movies.

 ## Quirks and Details